marcoalc/liferay-docs/develop/tutorials/articles/02-mvc/08-using-alloyui-in-your-application/01-alloyui-form-validation.markdown

 attribute.
 The value of the `name` attribute determines the type of validation to apply to the field.
 You added an `aui:validator name="required" />` tag to all the non-hidden form fields.
 This prevents blank empty fields from being submitted.
-For the email field, you've added an `aui:validator name="required" />` tag.
+For the email field, you've added an `aui:validator name="email" />` tag.
 This ensures that only valid email addresses can be submitted.

 In the code above, you also changed the message field from a text input field to